Art SteinmetzPresident and Chief Executive Officer

 Justin LeverenzDirector of Emerging Market Equities

-Justin Leverenz is responsible for the Emerging Markets Equity strategy and is portfolio manager of Oppenheimer Developing Markets Fund.
+Justin Leverenz, CFA, is Director of Emerging Market Equities and is portfolio manager of Oppenheimer Developing Markets Fund and Oppenheimer Emerging Markets Innovators Fund.

 Mr. Leverenz joined OppenheimerFunds in July 2004 as a senior analyst, supporting the portfolio manager of Oppenheimer Global Fund and related products as a generalist business analyst.
 He has managed the Developing Markets Fund since May 2007.